WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 10. Now you have your own Bitcoin blockchain and you are a God there - try to resist the insurmountable temptation to start your own shit coin, remember there is only one true coin.
 You can create transactions with the Send button and confirm with:
 `generatetoaddress 1 <replace_new_address_here>`

+You can force rebuilding the txindex with the `-reindex` command line argument.

 ## Setup Wasabi Backend

 Here you will have to build from source, follow [these instructions here](https://github.com/zkSNACKs/WalletWasabi#build-from-source-code).